 - Describe present-day Earth from an alien’s point of view.

 Think of a narrative essay like telling a story.
 Use some of the same techniques that you would for a descriptive essay, but be sure you have a beginning, middle, and end.
-Remember that you don’t necessarily need to write narrative essays from your own point of view.
-Take inspiration from these narrative topics.
+A narrative essay doesn’t necessarily need to be personal, but they often are.
+Take inspiration from these narrative and personal essay topics.

 - Describe a performance or sporting event you took part in.